Skip to main content

 The example pictured above includes 150 examples of hallucination-prone questions from the HaluEval dataset.

-In order to set this up, we use the defaultTest property to set a requirement on every test:
+To set this up, we use the defaultTest property to set a requirement on every test:

 defaultTest: